TheRealDax/multi-api/README.md

-# Substring API
+# Substring API (Now a multipurpose API)

-This API is designed for string manipulation.
+This API was designed for string manipulation, but now has multiple endpoints for different use cases.

 It can do the following depending on the endpoint used: